-The Draft LDP fails to acknowledge that this Omagh Sperrins is an area identified by GSNI as high in radon gas.
+The Draft LDP fails to acknowledge that FODC is an area identified by GSNI as high in radon gas.
 Mining for gold in such an area would release more radioactive contaminants into the air causing additional cancers.
 Therefore, FODC should completely forbid gold mining in the Council area.

-It is disingenuous of FODC to talk about Areas of Constraint on Mineral Development!
-People reading it would initially think that these are Areas where the Council would protect the environment from mining, but unfortunately this is not the case - they are Areas where the Council would allow vultures in, to plunder our natural resources, ruin our beautiful landscape and damage our health, water and air.
-Mitigation is not acceptable as these companies will promise the sun, moon and stars in order to get their way but the Council will be left with the clean-up bill forever more - see the Superfund sites in USA which are costing the authorities 150 years post mine closure.
+It is disingenuous of FODC to talk about Areas of Constraint on Mineral Development.
+People reading it would initially think that these are areas where the Council would protect the environment from mining, but unfortunately this is not the case - there are exceptions if they meet a far from robust additional criteria.
 There should be absolutely no mineral development in ACMD or any part of the Council District.

-Draft Policy MIN02- Restoration & Aftercare This is a joke in relation to mining as FODC knows how Dalradian Gold never adhered to the conditions attached to their 3 year exploratory mining approval granted in January 2014- one of the conditions was to restore the site to its former state and this has never been done.
-In fact, FODC planners failed to take any Enforcement action against Dalradian but colluded with them throughout 2017 until Dalradian submitted their new Planning application on 27th Nov 2017 which included a request to retain the exploratory mine.
+Draft Policy MIN02 - Restoration & Aftercare This is a joke in relation to mining as FODC knows how Dalradian Gold never adhered to the conditions attached to their 3 year exploratory mining approval granted in January 2014 - one of the conditions was to restore the site to its former state and this has never been done.
+In fact, FODC planners failed to take any Enforcement action against Dalradian but colluded with them throughout 2017 until Dalradian submitted their new Planning application on 27th November 2017 which included a request to retain the exploratory mine.

 Restoration of mine sites is rarely done by mining companies, as can be seen globally - the developers leave when they've got the precious minerals mined, processed and taken to their own country (usually Canada).
 Many declare themselves bankrupt and the local authority is left to clean up the mess in perpetuity.

-Draft Policy MIN03- Mineral Safeguarding Areas No map of Mineral Safeguarding Areas has been provided but it is alarming to read that 'identification of the extent of MSA's will be undertaken using current geological and mineral resource information and in discussion with the minerals industry'.
+Draft Policy MIN03 - Mineral Safeguarding Areas No map of Mineral Safeguarding Areas has been provided but it is alarming to read that 'identification of the extent of MSA's will be undertaken using current geological and mineral resource information and in discussion with the minerals industry'.
 Do turkeys vote for Christmas?
-GSNI have worked closely with Dalradian since 2010 when they set up in NI; GSNI have done a promotional video for Dalradian and spoken at an investors conference in Toronto in March 2018!
-The exemptions are also unclear: 'applications for householder development ' - what does this mean?
+GSNI have worked closely with Dalradian since 2010 when they set up in NI; GSNI have done a promotional video for Dalradian and spoken at an investor's conference in Toronto in March 2018!

+The exemptions are also unclear: 'applications for householder development' - what does this mean?
 Can our children build houses in a MSA if that is where we live?

-Draft Policy MIN04- Unconventional Hydrocarbon Extraction This is the only positive draft Policy in this section on Economy and it is to be welcomed.
+Draft Policy MIN04 - Unconventional Hydrocarbon Extraction This is the only positive draft Policy in this section on Economy and it is to be welcomed.
 Mining is similar to fracking and I would urge the Council to adopt a presumption against the granting of planning permission for mining of precious metals anywhere in the Council area, due to a significant and growing concern in respect of the social, public health, economic and environmental impacts associated with mining.